ablomm/ablomm-cpu/docs/assembler/expressions.md

 <td>status</td>
 <td>

-State of the CPU; conditions, interupt mask, and mode.
+State of the CPU; conditions, interrupt mask, and mode.
 Refer to the [ISA document](../cpu/isa.md#status-register) for more information

 </td>
 <td>